jkim057/jkim057.github.io/README.md

 * Attempted to use netlify, after all the issues, will probably skip for time being, will use other host site.

 2. Need to setup custom domain name.

+3. Hosting issue: figure out how to setup netlify and remove heroku

+4. Added resume to website, removing footer until I get everything settled.
+* Footer needs correction, but need to leave credits.

+5. Favicon works apparently, not sure how.
+Last time I checked, it didn't.

+6. Still don't understand DNS and SSL certificates for changing custom domains

 ### 1.0 Notes:
 1. Took way too long to remember how Route and Link worked.
 Wish I figured it out sooner, it's so much more easy to figure out then the display:none and passing of the state nonsense I was overcomplicated things with.
 2. Updated links to open new tabs instead of opening the links on same tab.